emmyjs/emmy-dom/README.md

 ## Frameworks Guides
 For your specific framework, see the following guides:
 1. [Ruby on Rails](docs/0.0.2/guides/ruby-on-rails.md)

+## Important Notes
+1. Emmy.js is still in an experimental phase, so it is not recommended to use it in production, but you can try it out and give us your feedback.

 ## Quick Start
 ### Using CDN